virtual-labs/exp-two-ray-model-iiith/experiment/theory.md

 \end{aligned}
 $$

 where $c$ is the speed of light, and $\alpha$ is the radiation pattern of the transmitting antenna at frequency $f$ in the direction $(\theta,\psi)$ as shown in the figure.
-It can be observed that as the distance increases, the electric field decreases resulting in the decline of received power with the increase in the distance between transmitting and receiving antennas.
+It can be observed that as the distance r increases, the electric field decreases resulting in the decline of received power with the increase in the distance between transmitting and receiving antennas.

 However, it is not practical to consider that the receiver is always in a fixed position.
 Thus, let us consider that the receiver is moving away from transmitter with a velocity $v$.
 As the receiver moves away, the distance between the subsequent wavefronts of the transmitted EM signal observed by receiving antennas  increases.
 This can be inferred as a decrease in the frequency as shown below.